 – Robert Davis MBE DL, Westminster City Council Deputy Leader.

-A contemporary pavilion will provide support for plants and shade for visitors as well as a dedicated area for events with capacity for 120 visitors, designed to extend Merchant Square’s popular programme and attract London-wide partnerships.
+A contemporary pavilion provides support for plants and shade for visitors as well as a dedicated area for events with capacity for 120 visitors, designed to extend Merchant Square’s popular programme and attract London-wide partnerships.
 Free Wi-Fi across the estate encourages mobile working, and planting has been designed to sit comfortably with the more formal arrangements around the site and introduces softer textural herbaceous plants and grasses as ornamental centerpieces.
 Open all year, the Floating Pocket Park will change across the seasons with stem colour in autumn, scented winter flowers, spring bulbs and an abundance of summer flowers.

 Former Royal Horticultural Society Young Garden Designer of the Year and Gold medalist Tony Woods, who led the design said: